Drawing sketching tools and sketch objects

 In Tekla Structures, it is possible to explode components, cast units, assemblies, bent plates, parts that have attached parts, and drawing shapes and plugins.

 The exploded objects cannot be reverted back to the original group.

-and combine sketch objects, cover-up outlines and part faces, and create fillets and chamfers.
-You can re-order sketch objects, and sketch objects and model objects.
-Using the sketching tools, you can also trim, extend, split and divide sketch objects, and copy objects using offset.
+and combine sketch objects, add cover-up outlines and part faces, and create fillets and chamfers.
+You can re-order sketch objects and sketch objects and building objects.
+You can also trim, extend, split and divide sketch objects, and copy objects using offset.

 Sketch objects are associative if they have associativitydrawing property that represents the linking of drawing objects to model objects so that the former are updated according to changes made to the latter in the modeling mode